Cosmo Gang the Puzzle: Development

 The development of Cosmo Gang the Puzzle began shortly after the completion of its predecessor, Cosmo Gang the Video (1992).
 Its production team shared many of the same members, including its director Koji Miki and several graphic artists.
-The decision to make the third Cosmo Gang game a puzzle game instead of a shoot 'em up was based on the success of other falling tile puzzlers, namely Tetris and its sequel Hatris (1990).
+The decision to make the third Cosmo Gang game, a puzzle game instead of a shoot 'em up, was based on the success of other falling tile puzzlers, namely Tetris and its sequel Hatris (1990).
 Puzzle games had proven to be popular and lucrative for arcades and home video game consoles due to their simplicity and room for innovation, so the development team thought this would make The Puzzle easy to market.

 Cosmo Gang the Puzzle entered production in mid-1992 and was developed on a tight schedule.
 The Video possessed a lengthy development process and required a lot of energy and time from its staff, so The Puzzle was designed to be more simplistic in comparison.
 To save time, the graphics were recycled and altered from those in The Video.
 One of the graphic artists had difficulty designing the sprites as they wanted to keep the cutesy look of the Cosmo Gang characters while still being confined to a 16x16 pixel space.
 Though the team designed it to be easy for beginners, Namco executives made the team increase the difficulty to make it more appropriate for arcades.
 The soundtrack was composed by Mie Arakawa, who wanted it to retain the wacky and comical nature of the series.

 Release

 Namco released Cosmo Gang the Puzzle in November 1992, running on the Namco NA-1 arcade system.
 A home port for the Super Famicom began development shortly after and was published on February 26, 1993.
 The development team took the game's difficulty and strategies into account for the home version and chose to include a "Genius Book", which detailed different strategies and methods that players could use for the game.
 Namco considered releasing this version overseas but didn't believe it would sell well as the Cosmo Gang characters were not popular outside Japan.
 Namco Hometek suggested retooling The Puzzle into a Pac-Man game, resulting in the release of Pac-Attack (1993).

 Two versions of Cosmo Gang the Puzzle were produced for Japanese mobile phones; one was released for i-Mode in 2005 and the other for Yahoo!
 Keitai in 2007.
 The Super Famicom version was released for the Wii Virtual Console in 2008, followed by the arcade version in 2009.
 A second retooling of The Puzzle that replaced the characters with those from Katamari Damacy, titled Korogashi Puzzle Katamari Damacy, was released in 2009 for DSiWare.
-The Super Famicom version was rereleased for the Wii U Virtual Console in 2015.
+The Super Famicom version was re-released for the Wii U Virtual Console in 2015 and as part of the Nintendo Classics service in September 2024.
+Earlier the same year, the original arcade version was eventually included as part of the Arcade Archives series courtesy of Hamster Corporation for the Nintendo Switch and PlayStation 4.